 Questions:

-Serious neurologic impairment which includes paralysis, coma or seizures > 3 per week despite medication management - hospitalisation required
+Serious neurologic impairment which includes paralysis, coma or seizures>3 per week despite medication management - hospitalisation required

 Neurologic findings requiring hospitalisation for initial management

 Neurologic findings present are sufficient to require home care, nursing assistance may be required.
-Medications including steroids/ anti-seizure agents may be required.
+Medications including steroids/anti-seizure agents may be required

-Fully functional status (i.e. able to work) with minor neurologic findings, no medication needed.
+Fully functional status (i.e. able to work) with minor neurologic findings, no medication needed

 Referral to the Acute Oncology Team is recommended for all patients, immediate advice is available from the Acute Oncology on call rota.
+Patients with no known malignancy will require neurosurgical referral.

 This is the accidental administration of drugs into the extra vascular tissue instead of into the vein.
 If the drug extravasated is a vesicant, the damage to the surrounding tissue can be extensive and tissue necrosis can occur.